openaps/docs/docs/Using-openaps-Tools/using.md

 $ ls
 openaps.ini
 ```
 That `openaps.ini` file is the configuration file for this particular instance of openaps.
-It will contain all of your devices information, plugin information, report, and alias .
+It will contain all of your device information, plugin information, reports, and aliases.
 In the subsequent sections, you will be configuring your openaps instance to add these components.
 For now, however, it is blank.
 Go ahead and take a look:

 `$ cat openaps.ini`